IIIF/api/source/api/presentation/3.0/index.md

 ##  2. Resource Type Overview

-The objectives require a model in which one can characterize the object (via the _Manifest_ resource) and the individual views of the object (_Canvas_ resources).
-Each view may have images, audio, video and other content resources associated with it (content resources) to allow the view to be rendered to the user appropriately.
-An object may also have sections; for example, a book may have chapters of several pages, or a play might be divided into acts and scenes (_Range_ resources) and there may be groups of objects (_Collection_ resources).
+The objectives described above require a model in which one can characterize the compound object (via the _Manifest_ resource) and the individual views of the object (_Canvas_ resources).
+Each view may reference images, audio, video and other content resources to allow it to be rendered appropriately.
+A compound object may also have sections; for example, a book may have chapters of several pages, or a play might be divided into acts and scenes (_Range_ resources) and there may be groups of such objects (_Collection_ resources).
 These resource types, along with their properties, make up the IIIF Presentation API.

 This section provides an overview of the resource types (or classes) that are used in the specification.
 They are each presented in more detail in [Section 5][prezi30-resource-structure].